kosl/ihipp-examples/docs/week1.md

 Each processor (core) in a MPI program runs a sub-program, which is typically the same on each processor (core).
 The variables of each sub-program have the same name but different locations and data (distributed memory), i.e., all variables are private.
 Processors (cores) communicate via special send and receive routines  (message passing).

 MPI offers point-to-point as well as collective communications.
-Many host languages are supported (C/C++, Fortran, Python, Java...).
+We will present them in the following step.

 ### A: Different types of communication
 ### Programming point of view